playfulprogramming/playfulprogramming/content/blog/what-are-uuids/index.md

 Both of these UUID versions take the following information:

-- A pre-defined UUID (called a "namespace")
+- A constant UUID (called a "namespace")
 - An input string (called a "name")

-> The UUID specification establishes 4 pre-defined namespaces for common use cases.
-The pre-defined namespaces are:
->
-> - [DNS](https://en.wikipedia.org/wiki/Domain_Name_System): `6ba7b810-9dad-11d1-80b4-00c04fd430c8`
-> - [URL](https://en.wikipedia.org/wiki/URL): `6ba7b811-9dad-11d1-80b4-00c04fd430c8`
-> - [OID](https://en.wikipedia.org/wiki/Object_identifier): `6ba7b812-9dad-11d1-80b4-00c04fd430c8`
-> - [X.500 DN](https://en.wikipedia.org/wiki/X.500): `6ba7b814-9dad-11d1-80b4-00c04fd430c8`
->
-> You may also use your own hardcoded UUID as a namespace

-These UUID versions output a UUID that contains a hash of the namespace and name concatenated together.
+These UUID versions then output a UUID that contains a hash of the namespace and name concatenated together.

 You can think of the generation algorithm for both of these UUID versions as the following: